korhankara98/korhankara98/README.md

 <img align="right" alt="GIF" src="images/moonlight-kirokaze.gif" />

-Astronomer and data scientist based in Türkiye.
+I'm an astronomer based in Türkiye, working toward astrophysics and data science.
 I spend most of my time in the narrow strip where celestial mechanics, signal processing and shipping actual software overlap — writing the code that turns a night of raw photons into something you can reason about.